What are the opening and closing times of the UFIT clinic?

 Are the physiotherapists certified?

-All of the physiotherapists at the UFIT Clinic are UK trained, and certified with the Singaporean Allied Health Professions Council.
+All of the physiotherapists at the UFIT Clinic are trained and certified.

 I have an injury, should I go to the physio or the doctor?